-Le 3 mai 2023

-Madame la Présidente,
+Letter dated 3 May 2023 from the Secretary-General addressed to the President of the Security Council

 Conformément à la résolution 1031 (1995) du Conseil de sécurité,

-j’ai l’honneur de vous transmettre le soixante-troisième rapport sur l’application de l’Accord de paix relatif à la Bosnie-Herzégovine, qui couvre la période du 16 octobre 2022 au 15 avril 2023, notant que tous les membres du Conseil de sécurité ne reconnaissent pas le Haut-Représentant pour la Bosnie-Herzégovine.
+j’ai l’honneur de vous faire tenir ci-joint le soixante-troisième rapport sur l’application de l’Accord de paix relatif à la Bosnie-Herzégovine, qui couvre la période du 16 octobre 2022 au 15 avril 2023 (voir annexe).
+Il convient de noter que tous les membres du Conseil de sécurité ne reconnaissent pas le Haut-Représentant chargé d’assurer le suivi de l’application de l'Accord.

-Je vous serais reconnaissant de bien vouloir porter la présente lettre et

-son annexe à l’attention des membres du Conseil de sécurité.
+Je vous serais reconnaissant de bien vouloir porter le rapport à l’attention des membres du Conseil de sécurité.

-Je vous prie d’agréer, Madame la Présidente, les assurances de ma très haute considération.

-António Guterres
+(Signé) António Guterres

-Son Excellence

-Madame Pascale Christine Baeriswyl

-Présidente du Conseil de sécurité

-New York
+Annex

-63rd Report of the High Representative for Implementation of the Peace Agreement on Bosnia and Herzegovina to the Secretary-General of the United Nations
+Sixty-third report of the High Representative for Implementation of the Peace Agreement on Bosnia and Herzegovina to the Secretary-General

 Summary

-This report covers the period from 16 October 2022 through 15 April 2023.
+The present report covers the period from 16 October 2022 to 15 April 2023.

-The reporting period was dominated by post-election government formation and disruptive rhetoric and action by the ruling coalition in Republika Srpska (RS).
-The establishment of most executive, legislative, and judicial authorities of the State, Federation, RS, and cantons after the General Elections of 2 October 2022 concluded with unprecedented speed.
+The reporting period was dominated by post-election government formation and disruptive rhetoric and action by the ruling coalition in the Republika Srpska.
+The establishment of most executive, legislative and judicial authorities of the State, Federation, the Republika Srpska and cantons after the general elections of 2 October 2022 concluded with unprecedented speed.

 However, the President and the two Vice-Presidents of the Federation have not yet agreed on forming a new government.
 I encouraged all political parties to reach a compromise.
-I emphasized that a long-standing political deadlock in the Federation is detrimental to Bosnia and Herzegovina (BiH) and its path to EU integration.
+I emphasized that a long-standing political deadlock in the Federation was detrimental to Bosnia and Herzegovina and its path to integration into the European Union.
 The continuation of the current caretaker government would lack democratic legitimacy.

-On 23 March 2023, BiH Constitutional Court decided that my decisions of 2 October 2022, which amended the Constitution of the Federation and the Election Law, are in full accordance with the BiH Constitution and relevant international human rights covenants.
+On 23 March 2023, the Constitutional Court of Bosnia and Herzegovina decided that my decisions of 2 October 2022, which amended the Constitution of the Federation and the Election Law, are in full accordance with the Constitution of Bosnia and Herzegovina and relevant international human rights covenants.

-The secessionist rhetoric and action by the RS authorities, namely Mr. Milorad Dodik, has intensified in the reporting period.
-It poisons the political climate in the entity and the entire country.
-RS authorities categorically reject the authority of the Constitutional Court of Bosnia and Herzegovina, the OHR and they pursue a confrontationist attitude towards Western partners.
-On 24 April, the RS ruling parties signed a joint statement with concrete steps toward secession.
+The secessionist rhetoric and action by the Republika Srpska authorities, namely Milorad Dodik, have intensified in the reporting period and are poisoning the political climate in the entity and the entire country.
+The Republika Srpska authorities categorically reject the authority of the Constitutional Court of Bosnia and Herzegovina and the Office of the High Representative, and they pursue a confrontationist attitude towards Western partners.
+On 24 April, the Republika Srpska ruling parties signed a joint statement with concrete steps towards secession.
 This is a dangerous development.
-The re-direction, suspension or conditioning of funding are tools which international partners have at hand to respond to this development and which must remain on the table.
+The redirection, suspension or conditioning of funding are tools which international partners have at hand to respond to this development and which must remain on the table.

-RS authorities continued to undermine BiH state institutions by obstructing their work and decision-making and claiming constitutional and legal competencies for RS, which belong to the State.
-On 27 February 2022, I suspended a new law on immovable property adopted by the RS National Assembly, which was based on a misinterpretation of the constitutional structure and violated past judiciary rulings.
+The Republika Srpska authorities continued to undermine the State institutions of Bosnia and Herzegovina by obstructing their work and decision-making and claiming constitutional and legal competencies for the Republika Srpska which belong to the State.
+On 27 February 2022, I suspended a new law on immovable property adopted by the National Assembly of the Republika Srpska, which was based on a misinterpretation of the constitutional structure and violated past judiciary rulings.

-I note a clear tendency toward authoritarianism in Republika Srpska, characterized by legislative initiatives which further shrink the space for civil society and media.
+I note a clear tendency towards authoritarianism in the Republika Srpska, characterized by legislative initiatives which further shrink the space for civil society and media.
 Bosnia and Herzegovina risks becoming a country divided between authoritarianism in one entity and democracy in the other.

-I amended the law on the Srebrenica-Potočari Memorial Center on 20 February 2023 to broaden and intensify its engagement for memorialization and truth-telling for future generations.
-Denial of genocide by RS leaders continues to pose a serious problem.
+I amended the law on the Srebrenica-Potočari Memorial Centre on 20 February 2023 to broaden and intensify its engagement for memorialization and truth-telling for future generations.
+Denial of genocide by Republika Srpska leaders continues to pose a serious problem.